R4DDER5/CZ/project-scope.md

 TO REDEVLOP THE CURRENT CANDIDATE ZONE TO IMPROVE SECURITY, PROCESSES, UPDATES

 ### PROJECT OVERVIEW
-This project involves the design and development of a new version of the candidate zone.
+This project involves the design and development of a new version of the 'candidate zone'.
 This will involve improving functionality and streamlining existing services offered.
 There will also be a requirement for data integration between external 3rd party systems.

 The candidate zone portal will seek to place itself in a highly expanding and competitive market of recruitment solutions.
-The site will offer the ability to screen candidates, providen interactive testing capability, dynamic forms, screening, contracts, reporting.
-The may be requirment for human resource to be decided.
-PDF Reports.
+The site will offer the ability to screen candidates, providing interactive testing capability, dynamic forms, screening, contracts, and reporting.
+There may be a requirement for human resource functionality but this is yet to be decided.

+The candidate zone needs to have the ability to offer its services on behalf of clients.
+This will involve the functionality to allow unique branding and template design for each client.
+This unique template or 'white label' will ideally allow the ability to host individual domains.
+Where clients do not provide bespoke designs the system will need the ability to allow functionality in a standard base template.

+The candidate zone will need the ability to generate reports based on user submissions, and these reports will need to be branded respectively.
+Currently the format is PDF but other options should be considered to give more flexability.

-The candidate zone will require an SEO strategy and the implementation of analytic's so that campaign effect and performance can be monitored.
-The e-commerce site needs the ability to publish automatically to social media channels and established online market places.
+The candidate zone will require the implementation of data analytic's so that candidate performance can be monitored.
+The site needs the ability to publish automatically to social media channels and established online market places.
 Marketplaces, analytics, and social media must be centralised to allow automatic functionality and also be simple to use with a requirement to enable multiple users to contribute depending on access level.

-The candidate zone needs to have the ability to white label.
-Ideally with seperate domains.

 The candidate zone site needs to have the ability to accept user generated submissions, this will generally be in the form of uploads of documents.
 The documents will contain highly sensitive information and therefore needs encryption and highest security standards for storage.
 Any user generated submissions needs to ability for the relevant people to be notified.

 The candidate zone will need to be using the latest technology, allow seamless updates for business continuity.
 Be able to adapt quick in response to new technolgies.
 Have backup and disaster recovery plan and include its own GIT repository for revisions blah blah blah

-POINTS TO BE DECIDED
-Video Interviews
-Gamification
+There may be requirements for further features such as Video Interviews and Gamification, so the system needs the ability to be customised and developed further.

 The scope and tasks required to complete this project will follow the time-lines outlined within in order to deliver the components at the associated times.
 A list of deliverables and assumptions is included herein.